From Day to Night

 - 2 min read

-Also, there are Zoom meetings, where we review the minutiae of all the potential logistical and creative problems.
-It's been demystifying filmmaking for me, seeing that it's just a group of experienced creatives figuring things out.
-So many of them worked on Macgyver and 21 Jump Street, the television shows I grew up on.
+I have my own office, which I’ve plastered with movie posters in the hopes I’ll be mistaken for a Netflix executive.
+I sit in meetings where we dissect the minutiae of creative and logistical challenges.
+It’s demystifying filmmaking in a good way—seeing that it’s just a group of smart, experienced people figuring things out.
+A lot of them worked on MacGyver and 21 Jump Street, shows that I grew up on.

-And there are racks of clothes everywhere, sequins and feathers, hats, boxes of shoes, actors and actresses' coming and going, and a mini-fridge filled with snacks and soda water.
-Girls are hanging on desks, laughing and analyzing the meaning of a handbag, the weight of a fabric.
-Then before I know it, it's Friday evening, so I put on my darkest lipstick and shiniest blazer and head off into the night.
+And there are racks of clothes everywhere: sequins and feathers, hats, boxes of shoes.
+Actors and actresses coming and going.
+A mini-fridge full of soda water.
+Girls hanging on desks, laughing and analyzing the meaning of a handbag, the weight of a fabric.